 - Students/seniors NOK 50

 - The ticket price also covers entry into the Historical Museum

-How To reach The Viking Ship Museum by Public Transport
+How to Reach The Viking Ship Museum

 - Bus no 30 stop Vikingskipshuset

 Love this?
-Explore the entire list of things to do in Oslo before you plan your trip.
+Explore the entire list of places to visit in Oslo before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Oslo and book an accommodation of your choice.

 91.67% of people who visit Oslo include The Viking Ship Museum in their plan